ZerdBG3/DnDontStarve/README.md

 * This mod's main objective is to repurpose food in BG3, removing the healing factor and implementing a Hunger system.

 # Features
-* According to PHB (page 185):
-  * Characters who don’t eat or drink suffer the effects of exhaustion.
-Exhaustion caused by lack of food or water can’t be removed until the character eats and drinks the full required amount.
-  * **Food**
-    - A character needs one pound of food per day and can make food last longer by subsisting on half rations.
-Eating half a pound of food in a day counts as half a day without food.
-    - A character can go without food for a number of days equal to 3 + his or her Constitution modifier (minimum 1).
-At the end of each day beyond that limit, a character automatically suffers one level of exhaustion.
-    - A normal day of eating resets the count of days without food to zero.
-  * **Water**
-    - A character needs one gallon of water per day, or two gallons per day if the weather is hot.
-    - A character who drinks only half that much water must succeed on a DC 15 Constitution saving throw or suffer one level of exhaustion at the end of the day.
-A character with access to even less water automatically suffers one level of exhaustion at the end of the day.
-    - If the character already has one or more levels of exhaustion, the character takes two levels in either case.

-* However, considering the length of EA and the usual amount of long rests a player usually takes, I've decided to tweak those numbers a little bit.
-The end result is as follows:
+* Removes all healing from food
 * Food provides some level of satiation (no more healing):
   - Small snacks (like apple and carrots) provide 1 level
   - Big snacks (like cheese and sausages) provide 2 levels
   - Small meals (like fries and soup) provide 4 levels
   - Big meals (like chicken and pork head) provide 8 levels
+* Long resting consumes all levels of satiation and gives a status based on the level consumed
-  * A character who is `Hungry` or `Unsatisfied` (between level 0 and 3) receives one level of exhaustion after long resting.
+  - A character who was `Hungry` (level 0) or `Unsatisfied` (level 1 to 3) receives one level of `Exhaustion`
-  * A character who is `Fed` (between level 4 and 7) counts as half-day.
-Being `Fed` two days in a row causes one level of exhaustion.
+  - A character who was `Fed` (level 4 to 7) becomes `Starving`.
+At the first day, this status does nothing, but after another starving day, it will increase on level of `Exhaustion`
-  * A character who is `Satiated` (level 8) decreases on level of exhaustion after long resting.
+  - A character who is `Satiated` (level 8) has their `Exhaustion` level decreased by one and removes `Starving` (if applicable)

-* For the moment, I have no intention of implementing the **Water** part, but that might change in the future
-* Following the PHB, exhaustion is cumullative and the effects are listed below:
+* The `Exhaustion` levels follow the exact rules from the PHB.
+Each level also applies the effects of all previous ones, and they are as follows:

 | Level | Effect |
 | :--: | :--: |